Ocelmot/Raytracer/README.md

 ### Collidables
 Any class that extends the abstract class Collidable may be added to the scene.
 At the moment there are two such classes: Sphere and Triangle.
-A collidable object must be able to tell the renderer whether collided with a ray, and how far along the ray the collision occurs.
+A collidable object must be able to tell the renderer whether it collided with a ray, and how far along the ray the collision occurs.
 ``` java
 public abstract double getCollision(Ray r);
 ```